-Everything we know about Resident Evil 8: Village – trailer & details | Dexerto.com
+Everything we know about Resident Evil 8: Village – trailer, more - Dexerto

 Release date

 Like most next-gen titles announced, RE8 was not given a specific release date.
-The developer however confirmed that the game will make its debut "sometime in 2021" for PS5, Series X, and PC.
+Additionally, the developer however confirmed that the game will make its debut “sometime in 2021” for PS5, Series X, and PC.

-Looking back at Resident Evil 7 Biohazard, it was announced at E3 in June 2016, and then hit stores in January the following year.
+Looking back at Resident Evil 7 Biohazard, but it was announced at E3 in June 2016, and then hit stores in January the following year.
 So perhaps Village will debut next January as well?
 Fans can only hope.